Automatic Uncertainty-Aware Synthetic Data Bootstrapping for Historical Map Segmentation: Conclusion and Future Work

 Developing an approach capable of automatically generating \textit{unlimited} quantities of annotated historical maps represents a crucial step toward the comprehensive digitization and interpretation of historical cartographic sources.
 This is particularly important because most state-of-the-art supervised methods for automatic map interpretation rely on deep learning, which inherently demands large volumes of annotated training data.
-In this work, we introduced an automated framework that transfers the cartographic style of specific historical map corpora onto contemporary geospatial vector data, such as OpenStreetMap (OSM).
-To enhance the realism and domain fidelity of the synthesized data, our approach automatically applies corpus-specific degradations that simulate data-dependent uncertainties, including noise originating material deterioration and scanning artifacts.
+In this work, we introduced an automated framework that transfers the cartographic style of specific historical map corpora onto modern vector data, such as OpenStreetMap (OSM).
+To enhance the realism and domain fidelity of the synthesized historical maps, our approach automatically applies corpus-specific degradations that simulate aleatoric uncertainties, including noise originating material deterioration and scanning artifacts.
 We assessed the effectiveness of the proposed framework through a comprehensive evaluation using a deep learning-based semantic segmentation model trained exclusively on the generated synthetic maps.
-The results demonstrate that domain-adaptive semantic segmentation trained solely on synthetically bootstrapped data can achieve an accuracy of approximately 88\% when applied to original historical maps, underscoring the potential of our method for large-scale, automated map interpretation.
-Future work will focus on improving the geometric and semantic consistency of the generated maps by incorporating automatic mechanisms that explicitly enforce spatial coherence and simulate uncertainty in a more principled manner.
+The results demonstrate that domain-adaptive semantic segmentation trained solely on synthetically bootstrapped data can achieve an accuracy of approximately 88\% when applied to \textit{real historical maps}, underscoring the potential of our method for large-scale, automated map interpretation. \\\\ Although \citet{hurni:spatioTemporal} argue that increasing the amount of training data alone cannot resolve aleatoric uncertainty, our results demonstrate that simulating such uncertainties within synthetically generated training data can lead to highly successful deep learning-based semantic segmentation of homogeneous historical map corpora even in the absence of any real ground truth data.
+By reducing the time required to generate annotated training data to just a few hours, our approach significantly lowers the cost and effort involved. \\\\ Future work will focus on improving the geometric and semantic consistency of the generated maps by incorporating automatic mechanisms that explicitly enforce spatial coherence and simulate uncertainty in a more principled manner.
 One possible direction for future work is the adoption of loss functions designed to enforce geometric consistency during generation, thereby enabling GAN models to be trained over longer epochs without loss of semantic consistency and spatial coherence.
 Another promising avenue involves integrating the proposed framework with advanced diffusion-based generative models, such as Stable Diffusion (SD), in combination with ControlNet~\citep{Zhang_2023_ICCV} to further enhance style transfer by constraining the generation process through explicit semantic layout conditioning.
-Ultimately, this combination could eliminate the need for manual style transfer and fully automate the generation of high-fidelity, semantically aligned synthetic historical maps. \\\\ Although \citet{hurni:spatioTemporal} argue that increasing the amount of training data alone cannot resolve data-dependent uncertainty, our results demonstrate that simulating such uncertainties within synthetically generated training data can lead to highly successful deep learning-based semantic segmentation of homogeneous historical map corpora even in the absence of any real ground truth data.
-By reducing the time required to generate annotated training data to just a few hours, our approach significantly lowers the cost and effort involved. \\\\ This work represents an important milestone toward unlocking the vast potential of digitized historical map archives.
+Ultimately, this combination could eliminate the need for manual style transfer and fully automate the generation of high-fidelity, semantically aligned synthetic historical maps. \\\\ This work represents an important milestone toward unlocking the vast potential of digitized historical map archives.
 By enabling the automatic and scalable generation of annotated cartographic data, our approach paves the way for the large-scale interpretation of thousands of scanned historical maps, revealing spatial, cultural, and environmental information that has remained inaccessible to computational analysis for centuries.